Trapezoidal Rule Calculator

 How to Use the Trapezium Rule Calculator?

-Trapezoidal calculator has an easy-to-use interface, so you can easily use it to evaluate the given definite integral problem solution.
+Trapezoidal calculator has an easy-to-use interface, so you can easily use it to evaluate the given definite integral problem.
 Before adding the input for the solutions of given trapezoidal rule problems, you must follow some simple steps.
 These steps are:

 1. Enter the definite function in the input field that you want to evaluate using the trapezoidal rule.